Maintenance & Construction EIA

 All other regular maintenance or construction work should proceed as follows.

-- Review the Activity Checklist on our Infrastructure forms page to guide you through the necessary processes required before starting work.
+- Review the Maintenance Advisory Form on our Infrastructure forms page to guide you through the necessary processes required before starting work.

 - Do you need or have your Facility Alteration Permit?
 No construction or demolition work can be done on any EA site without an approved permit, and any work found being conducted without an approved permit may be shut down.